-The cost of admission in 2019 was £5.00 per adult (that’s 13 year-olds and onward), payable on entry to the car park – road signs on the day guided everyone safely into the car park.
-Pre-teenagers (accompanied by adults) were free entry.
+The cost of admission is £5.00 per adult (that’s 13 year-olds and onward), payable on entry to the car park – road signs on the day will guide everyone safely into the car park.
+Pre-teenagers (accompanied by adults) are free entry.
 The admission includes car parking.
 One other thing – we do operate a ‘no dogs’ policy; they are wonderful from their owners, but they can cause stress to the domestic pets of the households who kindly open their gardens for this event – and bringing them to leave in the car is not allowed either, a fine day can bring disaster…

 Straight away it must be said that over the years, thanks to the wonderful support given to us by websites and media (see below) we have had outstanding attendances, and this simply would not happen without their help.

 Elkstone is one of the highest villages in the Cotswolds, with extraordinarily beautiful limestone houses and cottages, with views across valleys that are often described as breathtaking.

 St John’s Elkstone is the highest church in the Cotswolds, and dates from Norman times.
 The dawn sun shining through the chancel window illuminates the altar area with golden glow of stunning beauty.
-In the last year much work has gone into eco-themed developments including a “bug-hotel”, the Coronation Meadow, and new eco ‘facilities’ for the benefit of visitors.
+Recently much work has gone into eco-themed developments including a “bug-hotel”, the Coronation Meadow, and new eco ‘facilities’ for the benefit of visitors.

 The church has quite exceptional Norman arches in the chancel and sanctuary, and boasts a wonderful Norman tympanum above the south door.
 The chancel arches, and those leading to the altar, are among the best in Gloucestershire, if not in Britain.

-It has been said by those who know that it was well worth taking a detour to explore the church and its striking collection of Norman arches and decorative features including grotesque monsters, birds, and a very Roman-looking centaur, ready to shoot an arrow from his bow.
+It has been said by those who know that it is well worth taking a detour to explore the church and its striking collection of Norman arches and decorative features including grotesque monsters, birds, and a very Roman-looking centaur, ready to shoot an arrow from his bow.